California Climate Disclosure Laws Updates from CARB

 Companies that begin preparing now can develop credible, transparent reports that align with investor expectations and meet assurance requirements with confidence.
 Those that postpone action risk facing significant challenges as verification and data quality standards tighten.

 At Good.Lab, we help companies benchmark readiness, align reporting with TCFD / ISSB frameworks, and ensure accurate GHG measurement and reporting to meet the requirements of SB 253 and SB 261.
-Now is the time to act, before 2026 approaches.
+Now is the time to act.

 Disclaimer: Good.Lab does not provide tax, legal, or accounting advice through this website.
 Our goal is to provide timely, research-informed material prepared by subject-matter experts and is for informational purposes only.
 All external references are linked directly in the text to trusted third-party sources.